ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/tutorial-part2.md

 ```

 ## PlaceManager - Navigating between Places
-The [PlaceManager]({{#gwtp.doc.url.navigation}}) allow you to navigate from one Place to another by using the `revealPlace()` method.
+The [PlaceManager]({{#gwtp.doc.url.navigation}}) allows you to navigate from one Place to another by using the `revealPlace()` method.
 The PlaceManager needs to be injected into the Presenter's constructor and needs a [PlaceRequest](http://arcbees.github.io/GWTP/javadoc/apidocs/com/gwtplatform/mvp/client/proxy/PlaceRequest.Builder.html) object in order to call `revealPlace(placeRequest)`.

 From the LoginPresenter, a PlaceRequest can be built using the `PlaceRequest.Builder()`: